 Mix 2 ounces of dish soap into 1 gallon of water in a garden hand sprayer.
 Most growers prefer Ultra Dawn liquid dish soap.
 Spray the mixture on the patches of moss.
 Holding the spray nozzle a couple of inches from the target, drench the moss with the solution.
 The patches of moss will turn orange/brown in 24 hours and eventually dry-up while the surrounding grass takes over.

-To treat large areas, spray the mixture with a garden sprayer until there is runoff.
-Use 4 ounces of dish soap per 2 gallons of water for each 1,000 square feet of lawn.
+To treat large areas, spray the mixture with a garden sprayer until there is a runoff.
+Use 4 ounces of dish soap per 2 gallons of water for every 1,000 square feet of lawn.
 Apply when the grass is moist and it is not going to rain within 24 hours of application.

 Rake up the dead moss once it turns orange/brown.
 If more moss appears, repeat the treatment until it temporarily stops returning.